 “I wish they weren’t there at all,” Padmé replied, to which there wasn’t much to say.
 They all agreed with her at least a little, though not all of them dared say it.

 “Gotta go," said Rabé finally, "I’m on.”
-Of course she was.
 The dancers always were first onstage in an ancient Passion Play like the one they were performing tonight.

 For the first five handmaidens, I ended up picking and choosing what bits of the EU went into their characters, because I had developed them before reading much of it, but I did include in my own version of Rabé that she wanted to be a dancer and that her parents bullied her into trying for a political career instead.